 Plan your next field trip to the Babe Ruth Birthplace Museum, home to the timeless story of the American icon whose humble Baltimore beginnings brought him to be the most famous baseball player worldwide.

 Exhibits on the life and career of George Herman “Babe” Ruth take your class through the world of the 1910s, 20s, and 30s, when change in our culture happened at lightning speed, much like our culture today.
 Students can discover how the the Ruth family not only changed the way we think about sports, but also how we understand hard work, media, celebrity, and family.

 Then take a step back in time into the small house where he was born, a window into Baltimore over 100 years ago in a neighborhood where growing up was tough.
 Even the Babe started out small, but he proved that anyone can turn into a hero that’s “bigger-than-life.”

 Also enjoy our award-winning film, “O Say Can You See: The Star-Spangled Banner in Sports,” the tale of how singing our national anthem became tradition in all of sports.
 It comes at no surprise none other than Babe Ruth was on the pitcher’s mound that day.

 A non-refundable 50% deposit must be paid within two weeks of receipt of tour confirmation.
 Reservations are not guaranteed until deposit payment is received.
-The remaining balance is due at the time of the tour.
+The remaining balance is due one week before your scheduled visit.
 If the tour is canceled, your deposit can be applied toward a future reservation if booked within one year.

 To schedule a field trip, or for more information, please call at 410-727-1539, ext.
 3033.